jamesbaldwin05/data-science-teaching-cosine/modules/beginner/05_numpy.md

 print(arr.shape)
 ```

-- `np.expand_dims(a. axis)` adds a new axis at a specified position, increasing the number of dimensions by 1.
+- `np.expand_dims(arr, axis)` adds a new axis at a specified position, increasing the number of dimensions by 1.

 ```python
 arr = np.array([1, 2, 3])